philiptn/media-toolbox/media-encoder/README.md

 Do you want to resize the video stream to a specific aspect ratio? (yes/no): no

 Enter output codec (e.g., 'h264', 'h265', 'vp9', 'av1'): h265

-Do you want to enable denoising? (yes/no): no

 Enter quality setting (CRF): 20